Sherman Day Thacher: Personal life

 On June 24, 1896, Thacher wed Eliza Seely Blake in New Haven.
 Although Blake herself was a graduate of the University of California (1895), her family were Yale alumni as well.
 Her father, Charles Thompson Blake, had graduated with a BA in 1847, and her grandfather Eli Whitney Blake had graduated with a BA in 1816.

 The couple shared nine children.
-In addition to three sons who died in infancy, they had Elizabeth, George Blake, Anson Stiles, Helen Sherman, Harriet Janet, and Sherman Day, Jr. Two of their sons, George Blake and Anson Stiles, carried on the family Yale tradition, in 1925 and 1927 respectively.
+In addition to three sons who died in infancy, they had Elizabeth, George Blake, Anson Stiles, Helen Sherman, Harriet Janet, and Sherman Day, Jr. All three of their sons, George Blake.
+Anson Stiles, and Sherman Day Jr., carried on the family Yale tradition, in 1925, 1927 and 1936 respectively.
 (George Blake would go on to attend the Massachusetts Institute of Technology in 1927.)
 Two of their daughters, Helen Sherman and Harriet Janet, attended Smith College (1930, 1934).
 Their eldest child, Elizabeth, graduated from the University of California in 1920.

 Thacher was 69 years old when he died, on August 5, 1931, of operative shock.
 He left behind his wife, three sons, and three daughters.
 A Presbyterian, Thacher attended the Ojai Valley Community Church from 1887 until his death.

-His great-grandson, Mateo Thacher, graduated in June 2020, and served as the Thacher School Chair (or head of the student body).
+His great-great-grandson, Mateo Thacher, graduated in June 2020, and served as the Thacher School Chair (or head of the student body).